-If you’re already running iOS 14.3, and you’re dealing with issues, have a look at our fixes for the most common iOS 14 problems.
+If your iPhone is already running iOS 14.6, and you’re dealing with issues, have a look at our fixes for the most common iOS 14 problems.

-If you move your iPhone X to iOS 14.4, and you can’t stand its performance, you no longer have the ability to downgrade your phone’s software.
+If you move your iPhone X to iOS 14.6, and you can’t stand its performance, you can try downgrading.

-Apple has stopped signing on iOS 14.3 which means you can’t drop your iPhone X’s software back to the previous version of iOS 14 in an attempt to improve its performance.
+Apple is currently signing on iOS 14.5.1 which means you can drop your iPhone X’s software back to the previous version of iOS 14 in an attempt to improve its performance.

 If you’re unfamiliar with the downgrade process, take a look at our guide.